cweachock/cweachock.github.io/_posts/2015-01-09-bites-of-bravery.md

 ---
 layout: post
 title: Bites of Bravery Chomped, Chewed, and Processed
-description: "How to Be Brave In a World Full of Fear"
+description: How to Be Brave In a World Full of Fear
 category: articles
 tags:
 date: 2015-01-09

-image:
-        feature: bite-of-bravery.jpg

 ---